utailab/documents/file_io.md

 }
 ```

-Writing to the controlling terminal:
+Writing to the controlling terminal (special file):

 Python: